Strategic planning: Evidence on strategic planning's impact

 While much criticism surrounds strategic planning, evidence suggests that it does work.
 In a 2019 meta-analysis including data from almost 9,000 public and private organizations, strategic planning is found to have a positive impact on organizational performance.
 Strategic planning is particularly potent in enhancing an organization's capacity to achieve its goals (i.e., effectiveness).
 However, the study argues that just having a plan is not enough.
 For strategic planning to work, it needs to include some formality (i.e., including an analysis of the internal and external environment and the stipulation of strategies, goals and plans based on these analyses), comprehensiveness (i.e., producing many strategic options before selecting the course to follow) and careful stakeholder management (i.e., thinking carefully about whom to involve during the different steps of the strategic planning process, how, when and why).

-Strategic Plans as Tools to Communicate and Control
+Strategic plans as tools to communicate and control

-Henry Mintzberg in the article “The Fall and Rise of Strategic Planning” (1994), argued that the lesson that should be accepted is that managers will never be able to take charge of strategic planning through a formalized process.
+Henry Mintzberg in the article "The Fall and Rise of Strategic Planning" (1994), argued that the lesson that should be accepted is that managers will never be able to take charge of strategic planning through a formalized process.
 Therefore, he underscored the role of plans as tools to communicate and control.
-It ensures that there is coordination wherein everyone in the organization is moving toward the same direction.
+It ensures that there is coordination wherein everyone in the organization is moving in the same direction.
 The plans are the prime media communicating the management's strategic intentions, thereby promoting a common direction instead of individual discretion.
-It is also the tool to get the support of the organization's external sphere, such as financiers, suppliers or government agencies, who are helping achieve the organization's plans and goals.
+It is also the tool to secure the support of the organization's external sphere, such as financiers, suppliers or government agencies, who are helping achieve the organization's plans and goals.